 It should be noted that hazing is considered a criminal offense in the state of New York.
 This definition extends to and prohibits the same activities both on campus and off campus, including activities taking place at or on privately owned facilities and property.

 Hazing is typically associated with membership selection and initiation into an organization.
 It is possible for hazing to occur before, during, and after membership selection into an organization.
 Marist College will investigate all hazing allegations.
 Individuals and organizations found in violation of the Marist College Hazing Policy will be sanctioned.
-Your National Office will be informed and if needed the proper law enforcement agency may be notified.
+Your National Office may be informed and if needed the proper law enforcement agency may be notified.
 If you believe you or someone you know has been a victim of hazing, contact the Office of Student Conduct, Assistant Dean of Students, or any other campus faculty or staff.

 Electronic Signature-I understand that by typing my name in the box below, I am agreeing to the Marist College Anti-Hazing Policy.
 I agree to comply with all Marist College policies, local and state laws, polices of my fraternal organization, and national/local governing council to which my organization belongs.